anurudha07/FlowLeave/README.md

 ##  FlowLeave 📜

-**FlowLeave** is a minimal and efficient Leave Management System built with the MERN stack.
+**FlowLeave** is a minimal and efficient Leave Management System flow built with the MERN stack.

 ---